 You Want a Better Credit Score

-Even if you are managing your current loan with your budget, if the loan payments are large enough to be burdensome and you fear that you might need to make a late payment or miss a payment in the case of an emergency, you might want to refinance your auto loan to protect your credit.
+If the loan payments are large enough to be burdensome, and you fear that you might need to make a late payment or miss a payment, you might want to refinance your auto loan to protect your credit.

-A Car Loan After Bankruptcy
+Bad Credit Car Refinancing After Bankruptcy

-Length of Refinance Loans
+Length of Car Refinance Loans

-- The interest rate: Never take a jump in interest if you have a choice.
+- The Interest Rate: Never take a jump in interest if you have a choice.
 It makes no sense, particularly if that jump is high.

 The Age of the Vehicle

 This does not mean it is impossible to refinance an older car, but it does take more work to find the right loan.
-If the car was new when you first bought it, this is likely not an issue.
-But if you bought an older used car, you probably won’t get quite as low a rate.
+If the vehicle was new when you first bought it, this is likely not an issue.
+However, if you purchased an older used car, you probably won’t get as low a rate.

 Set up Automatic Payments